 The BET Ghana project is supported by the following industry partners from Ghana and Germany:

 Oye Industries Ltd.

-The BET Ghana project is generously funded by the German Federal Ministry for Economic Cooperation and Development (BMZ) through the German Academic Exchange Service (DAAD).
+The BET Ghana project is generously funded by the German Academic Exchange Service (DAAD) with funds from the German Federal Ministry for Economic Cooperation and Development (BMZ).
 The total funding amounts to 630 000 Euros over the full project duration.